 Ph.D.
 University of New Mexico

-When he isn’t teaching, researching, or writing about writing, Dr. Hendrickson also writes poetry—which is still just writing about writing—as evidenced in literary magazines such as Indiana Review, New York Quarterly, and Smartish Pace, and in his book-length collection, Of Small Children / And Other Poor Swimmers.
-And when he isn't doing anything writing related, Dr. Hendrickson is likely spending time with his family as close to the water or mountains as possible.
+When he isn’t teaching, researching, or writing about rhetoric and writing, Dr. Hendrickson also writes poetry—which is still just writing about rhetoric and writing—as evidenced in literary magazines such as Indiana Review, New York Quarterly, and Smartish Pace, and in his book-length collection, Of Small Children / And Other Poor Swimmers.
+When he isn't doing anything rhetoric and writing related, Dr. Hendrickson is likely spending time with his family, as much in the water or mountains as possible.